IBM/IntelligentCustomerCare-Blog/README.md

 # Intelligent Call Center

 Deep Understanding of customers' wants and needs are key to driving supply chain efficiencies and an enhanced customer experience.
-The </b>Intelligent Call Center</b> solution equips Customer Care Representatives(CSRs) with deep customer insights in a natural language-based conversation interface to solve complex customer queries.
+The **Intelligent Call Center** solution equips Customer Care Representatives(CSRs) with deep customer insights in a natural language-based conversation interface to solve complex customer queries.

 Let's review a typical day of a (CSR) where she opens up multiple tabs/applications to address a single query.
 She spends an enormous amount of time in a customer call thereby impacting the customer experience.
 This is especially detrimental during peak business hours where it is important to resolve issues quickly as CSRs are typically buried in a backlog of waiting calls.
 Wouldn't it impress the customer if the CSR proactively asks <i>"Are you calling about the accessories that you bought yesterday?"</i>, along with a warning that the order may be delayed.
 Informing the customer and providing a discount voucher or an appeasement results in a much happier customer.